First Regular Session 117th General Assembly (2011)

 between statutes enacted by the 2010 Regular Session of the General Assembly.

-AN ACT to amend the Indiana Code concerning public safety.
+AN ACT to amend the Indiana Code concerning pensions.

 Be it enacted by the General Assembly of the State of Indiana: